whiteagnus/AC_QUEST/AC_QUEST/Readme-AC_QUEST-Français.txt

 -Aphriel should initiate dialogue only after Perwell called her.
 -Perwell shouldn't initiate dialogue constantly while being in the mine.
 -Ygnazius should not be at the FAI if quest is finished.
--Aiwell will only react to dead Tonder after the PC talked to Thalantyr or if Tonder's corpse is not in inventory.
--Cutscenes to receive Werwolf cure from Thalantyr should work if PC is not inside his abode as well.
+-Cutscenes to receive Werwolf cure from Thalantyr should work if PC is not

--Location of Aiwell's home can be either hut in High Hedge or house "9" in Beregost (for compatibility with Glam's NPC Pack).
+inside his abode as well.
 -use correct area variable in AC4402.baf.
 -more item descriptions in EE style by Cahir (English EE version).
 -Added Dynamic Install Order categories to support Project Infinity.
 -All journal entries should be deleted upon transition to BGII in BGT.
+Journal

-Journal entries for BG1 will not be deleted for EET.
+entries for BG1 will not be deleted for EET.
 -split lines for install only into separate setup-install.tra.
--"Of Wolves and men" will no longer use the hidden cre "Virginy the wonder bunny".
--corrected entry in cpmvars.tpa
+-added globally unique LABELs to support Project Infinity -corrected entry in cpmvars.tpa